-The current SODC Local Plan 2011 has allocated land to the west and north of Didcot for major building projects.
-The Emerging Local Plan reiterates these allocations and presents a strategy to spread housing more evenly around the District.
+The Local Plan has allocated land to the west and north of Didcot for major building projects.

-Our Neighbourhood Plan supports planned development for East Hagbourne and the surrounding areas as it is being developed through the context of the SODC Core Strategy (2012) and SODC Emerging Local Plan together with the Didcot Garden Town Delivery Plan which set the development context for the area including our village.
+Our Neighbourhood Plan supports planned development for East Hagbourne and the surrounding areas as it is being developed through the context of the Development Plan together with the Didcot Garden Town Delivery Plan which set the development context for the area including our village.

-The objectives of the emerging Local Plan provide strong support for neighbourhood planning and seeks to empower local communities to direct development in their areas by supporting the "way of life" of rural communities.
-Overall, the objectives of the emerging Local plan seek to deliver high quality development, respecting the scale and character of villages such as East Hagbourne.
+The objectives of the Local Plan provide strong support for neighbourhood planning and seek to empower local communities to direct development in their areas by supporting the "way of life" of rural communities.
+Overall, the objectives of the Local Plan seek to deliver high quality development, respecting the scale and character of villages such as East Hagbourne.

-The core strategy sets out an overall strategy for the development of South Oxfordshire.
-Didcot features prominently in the Core Strategy and emerging policies, and though East Hagbourne is designated as a "Smaller Village", its proximity adjacent to Didcot is a significant factor in the policies in this plan.
+Didcot features prominently in the Local Plan and its policies, and though East Hagbourne is designated as a "Smaller Village," its proximity adjacent to Didcot is a significant factor in the policies in this plan.